SPAAM-community/AncientMetagenomeDir/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Checklist

-- [ ] Publication is published (preprints currently not accepted)
+- [ ] Publication is published (preprints currently not accepted)?
-- [ ] Checked the publication is not already in the database
+- [ ] Checked the publication is not already in the database?
-- [ ] Checked samples in this publication are not previously published _data_ (newly re-sequenced metagenomes are OK!)
+- [ ] Checked samples in this publication are not previously published _data_ (newly re-sequenced metagenomes are OK!)?
-- [ ] Samples are shotgun metagenomes
+- [ ] Samples are shotgun metagenomes?
-- [ ] Checked the list follows conventions as described in the corresponding sample type's README file (e.g. using ERS/SRS accession codes for ENA/SRA)
+- [ ] Checked the list follows conventions as described in the corresponding sample type's README file (e.g. using ERS/SRS accession codes for ENA/SRA)?
-- [ ] (If applicable) Updated the JSON files under `/assets/enums` with new categories (e.g. material or archive).
+- [ ] (If applicable) Updated the JSON files under `/assets/enums` with new categories (e.g. material or archive)?
 - [ ] Does your PR pass validation checks?
+- [ ] Changelog is updated?

 <details>
   <summary>If you do not know how to check errors in failed validation checks, expand here</summary>